-The proposed project involves using various types of equipment, vehicles, handheld power tools, and using prescribed fire to burn piles and conduct broadcast burns.
-Masticators, loaders, dump trucks, chippers, pickups, trucks, crew carriers, chainsaws, and other associated vegetation management equipment, vehicles, and tools are types of petroleum-powered resources for on-road and off-road use to implement vegetation treatment.
-Fire engines and fire crew carriers, which also use petroleumpowered resources, would be used to support the prescribed burning of piles and or a broadcast burn.
-The usages of the equipment, vehicles, tools, and prescribed burning for on-road and off-road purposes would result in emissions of criteria pollutants that could potentially exceed California ambient air quality standards (CAAQS), the national ambient air quality standards (NAAQS), or MCAQMD rules and regulations.
+The proposed project involves using various types of equipment, vehicles, handheld power tools, and using prescribed fire to conduct broadcast burns within the treatment areas.
+Masticators, loaders, dump trucks, chippers, pickups, trucks, crew carriers, chainsaws, and other associated vegetation management equipment, vehicles, and tools are types of petroleum-powered resources for on-road and off-road use to implement both mechanical, manual, and herbicide vegetation treatments.
+Fire engines and fire crew carriers, which also use petroleum-powered resources, would be used to support the prescribed broadcast burning.
+The usages of the equipment, vehicles, tools, and prescribed burning for on-road and off-road purposes would result in emissions of criteria pollutants that could exceed California ambient air quality standards (CAAQS), the national ambient air quality standards (NAAQS), or MCAQMD rules and regulations.